arcilli/investsuite-api-docs/docs/robo/synchronize_portfolios.md

     }
     ```

 2.2.
-The update of the transaction when the order is `SETTLED`
+Update of the transaction when the order is `SETTLED`

 === "Request"